Plantation properties in India are among the prettiest hotels in the country, surrounded by gorgeous greenery, and feel like stepping back in time.

 Cruise the backwaters

-Get a real feel for life on the backwaters as you cruise through the canals on a houseboat for two nights, watching local life pass by
+Explore the canals on a houseboat for two nights, watching local life pass by

 Birdwatching

-Wake up on the banks of the river Periyar where you’ll have the chance to spot over 120 species of birds
+Wake up on the banks of the Periyar River, where you’ll have the chance to spot over 120 species of birds

 Safaris